NewsLocal News

 Blood evidence recovered at the crime scene about three miles north of Hearst Castle along Highway 1 was submitted for forensic genealogy and results, according to the sheriff’s office.
 It identified Steven Richard Hardy as a contributor and was confirmed through DNA comparison with a close family member, the sheriff’s office announced.

-Authorities say there were initially no suspects in the case, which remained open for many years and eventually reopened by Cold Case/Unsolved Homicide Detective Clint Cole.
+Authorities say there were initially no suspects in the case, which remained open for many years and was eventually reopened by Cold Case/Unsolved Homicide Detective Clint Cole.

 The sheriff’s office says fingerprints recovered from a Coca-Cola can initially found at the scene placed Charley Sneed there.